Professional Standards Unit

 • All complaints involving allegations of racial and/or biased profiling.

-• The Valdosta Police Department Office of Professional Standards received twenty-nine (29) inquiries on VPD employees, which include sworn and non-sworn.
-Twenty-eight (28) were filed by citizens, and (1) was initiated by the VPD.
-Thirteen (13) of the complaints were investigated by the Office of Professional Standards, while sixteen (16) were returned to supervisors.
+The Valdosta Police Department Office of Professional Standards received twenty-nine (29) complaints, and all 29 were initiated from citizens.
+Of the 29 inquires, six (6) were investigated by the Office of Professional Standards, while 23 were returned to supervisors.

 Is there any program or policy in place for VPD Administration to review personnel issues early?